foxbunny/webpack-blocks-vue/README.md

 This is the `vue` block providing [Vue.js](vuejs.org) component support.
 Uses [vue-loader](http://vue-loader.vuejs.org/en/).

+## Status

+This package is currently in alpha.
+It has been provided to you in good faith but it is currently almost guaranteed to break.

 ## Options

 Uses the same options as [advanced vue-loader